Masmiseim36/nxpSDK/boards/evkmimxrt1170/lwip_examples/lwip_httpssrv_ota_enet/cm7/readme.txt

 Prepare the Demo
 ================
-1. The demo requires MCUBoot booloader to be present in the FLASH memory to function properly.
+1. The demo requires MCUBoot bootloader to be present in the FLASH memory to function properly.
    It is recommended to build and program the bootloader first, then go on with the application.
    Please refer to respective readme of the mcuboot_opensource example and follow the steps there before you continue.
 2. Prior launching the demo it is recommended to pre-build image with modified version of the application to test the OTA update process.